 While you’re on the line with your credit card issuer, you also can ask for an increase to your credit line.
-If successful, this is a good win since it can make maintaining a great credit utilization ratio a bit easier if you tend to carry balances on your cards from time to time.
+If successful, this is a good win since it can make maintaining a great credit utilization ratio (more on this in a minute) a bit easier if you tend to carry balances on your cards from time to time.

 Some people like the status quo, sticking with the same cards they first opened in their early 20s.
 While that’s great for length of credit history purposes, you could be missing out on big rewards and benefits – especially with a soaring score.

-“Excellent credit scores will qualify you for the latest rare metal or expensive jewel-named cards – whether it’s platinum or diamond or black,” says Griffin.
+“Excellent credit scores will qualify you for the latest rare metal or expensive jewel-named cards – whether it’s platinum or diamond or black,” says Rod Griffin, director of public education for Experian, one of the three major credit bureaus.
 To see which cards you now qualify for, use CreditCards.com’s CardMatch tool.
-By inputting a few key details, CardMatch will pull up card offers based on your credit standing, and no hard inquiries are generated.
+By inputting a few key details, CardMatch will pull up card offers based on your credit standing and no hard inquiries are generated.